 In 1968, the school became a Charity administered by a Board of Governors and moved to Wilmar Lodge on Meins Road in September of that year.
 A building programme was begun on the ten-acre site and an assembly hall, laboratories, swimming pool, sports hall, a five-acre playing field, music centre and art studios were built.
 The Sixth Form was established and Westholme girls were moving on to top university places.

 The building programme has never really stopped.
 On the appointment of the then Principal, Mrs Croston, a science wing was completed.
 The theatre was opened in 1997 and in 1999 the new library, ICT facility and languages classrooms were ready.
 In 2012, the brand new extention to the Music Centre was completed, allowing for more space for orchestra and choir rehearsals.
 With demand for students taking A-levels, Westholme has now added a Sixth Form centre, which was completed in September 2003 and was refurbished in summer 2014.
-Billinge House is now the Infant School for girls and boys aged 2-7 and Beardwood Bank is the Junior School for children aged 7 -11 years, however boys and girls continue to be taught separately.
+Billinge House is now the Infant School for girls and boys aged 2-7 and Beardwood Bank is the Junior School for children aged 7 -11 years.
 Both buildings have been extensively modernised and every classroom has an interactive whiteboard.
 In November 2014, our Nursery building was relocated from 290 Preston New Road and is now based within the Infant School site.
 The following year saw our Nursery welcome babies from the age of 3 months into the Westholme family.

 Pupils travel to Westholme from throughout Lancashire and from as far afield as Greater Manchester and the Fylde.
 Around 800 girls and boys aged 3 months to 18 years attend the school every day.
 It is a far cry from the original opening, in a makeshift room with just 3 pupils, but Westholme's attraction lies in the fact that it has never lost sight of its roots and traditions.
 Westholme has a happy family atmosphere, where children do very well indeed.

 For 25 years, Principal, Mrs Croston developed the School and steered it through many new directions, before retiring in 2013.
-In September 2013, Mrs Horner became our new Principal and we look forward to the continued development of the School as we move towards its centenary year.
+In September 2013, Mrs Horner became our new Principal and we are enjoying continued development of the School as we move towards its centenary year.
 Our latest development which was implemented in September 2016 was the introduction of boys into our Sixth Form.
-This completes our Diamond Model of education.